Liz Allan: Fictional character biography

-Later, Liz Allan became a supporting character in Daredevil, serving as a love interest for lawyer Foggy Nelson.
+Liz Allan becomes a supporting character in the series Daredevil, serving as a love interest for lawyer Foggy Nelson.
 The couple breaks up after Mysterio manipulates Foggy into having an affair in a plot to drive Daredevil insane.
 Liz feels like Foggy has let her down and ends their relationship.

 After Spider-Man publicly reveals his real identity in the "Civil War" storyline, Liz becomes resentful of him, blaming Peter for bringing so much death into their lives.
 However, after the events of the "One More Day" storyline, the public revelation of Peter's identity has been forgotten and Harry is seemingly still alive, but he and Liz are no longer married.

-Liz and Normie are present when the Molten Man is given the antidote to his condition.
-Raxton, who had escaped the basement in which Liz was keeping him for his own safety, is cured thanks to Oscorp.
+Liz and Normie are present when Molten Man is given an antidote to his condition.
+Mark Raxton, who had escaped the basement in which Liz was keeping him for his own safety, is cured thanks to Oscorp.
 Liz is last seen attending a party to help Flash Thompson deal with the loss of his legs.

-During the 2011 "Fear Itself" storyline, Liz is seen trying to leave New York with her son, due to the fear and chaos that is happening, and encounters bank robbers.

-Recently, she has been shown in a new alliance with Norman Osborn as he attempts to re-establish himself as a corporate figure - apparently using an alias as his activities as the Green Goblin have made his true name too public, working with him to ensure her son's future.
+Liz Allan forms a new alliance with Norman Osborn as he attempts to re-establish himself as a corporate figure – apparently using an alias as his activities as the Green Goblin have made his true name too public, working with him to ensure her son's future.
 Following a confrontation between Spider-Man 2099 and an agent of a time-travel organization from 2211 in the Alchemax Building, Liz has deduced that the 'new' Spider-Man must work in the company and is determined to enlist him to her cause, foreshadowing the time-traveler's claims that Liz Allan and Spider-Man 2099 will have some significant impact on future history.

-Liz then appears as the CEO of Alchemax when Eddie Brock enters her office and brings her an experimental dinosaur he captured.
-She reveals that Stegron is responsible and makes a deal with Brock: she will help him find a cure for the Venom symbiote while he deals with Stegron.

 During the Cult of Carnage arc, Liz bonds with portions of the Anti-Venom and Carnage symbiotes, transforming her into Misery.
-Subsequently, she helps battle the Zombiotes during the "Venom War", using her Anti-Venom abilities to kill them.
+She helps battle the Zombiotes during the "Venom War", using her Anti-Venom abilities to kill them.